 - Tackle Student Loan Debt

 Student loans can be a major source of stress, even if you’ve landed a full-time job right out of school.
-On average, recent college grads carry $30,062 in student loan debt, which may be a hefty balance as you prepare to enter the real world.
+On average, recent college grads carry $37,693 in 2021, which may be a hefty balance as you prepare to enter the real world.
 Establishing a debt repayment plan can help ensure that you pay off your loans on time or ahead of schedule to avoid accruing unnecessary interest, which is essentially the cost of borrowing money.

 Start by assessing all of the loan balances you’re responsible for paying off and consider their interest rates and minimum monthly payments.
 Try to prioritize your debts by paying off either the smallest balances (snowball method) or the highest interest rates (avalanche method) first until it’s fully paid off.